eliaferretti/adventofcode2k23/README.md

-# adventofcode2k23
+# AdventOfCode.f95

+- 2023
+- 2024

-Are you looking for the most un-elegant and inefficient way to solve AoC puzzles in Fortran? 🧐
+Are you looking for the most un-elegant and inefficient way to solve AoC puzzles in **Fortran**? 🧐

 Welcome👋🏼, you are in the right place! 📌